-Can the construction of direct and fast cycling highways be reconciled with environmental management?
+Can the construction of direct and fast cycle highways be reconciled with environmental management?
 Crossing the Molonglo River is not so easy.
 ACT Environment is blocking the way.
-What can be done?

 The Molonglo River Reserve lies in the heart to the Molonglo Valley suburban development and divides the north and southern suburbs.
 This is not ideal for good cycling connections and here are the reasons.